IQ-EQ Fund Performance Snapshot

 Key contributors during the period include:

 + Taiwan Semiconductor Manufacturing Company (TSM) is a multinational semiconductor production and development company headquartered in Hsinchu, Taiwan.
 TSM manufactures semiconductors for corporations such as Apple, Nvidia, AMD and Qualcomm.
 The company has become the dominant global microchip manufacturer due to its adoption of the “pure-play foundry” model, allowing it to focus on making chips that other companies design.
 TSM has become the primary chip supplier to the “Magnificent 7”.
 Despite ongoing concerns about tariffs and American relations with China, the company has confirmed that it will increase investment in the current year.
 TSM has excellent sustainability credentials, operating with an exceptionally strong competitive moat, allowing them to pay 70% of free cash flow in dividends each year.
-The company released its fourth quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
+The company released its fourth-quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
 Management cited resilient long-term, AI-driven growth and said it was investing in new capacity in Taiwan and the US.
-Momentum in the shares continues through February as investors focused on the hardware providers within the AI ecosystem.
+Momentum in the shares continued through the quarter as investors focused on the hardware providers within the AI ecosystem.

 Within the Bond Portfolio: